 However, long term, chronic stress means that the body does not return to its normal function and that’s when health issues can start to develop.

 A bit of stress can be good for us.
-However, if you’re suffering from too much stress the following could help you cope:
+However, if you’re suffering from too much and persistent stress, the following could help you cope:

-• A healthy lifestyle – so eat a healthy diet, take enough exercise and don’t smoke
+• A healthy lifestyle – eat a healthy diet, get enough exercise and don’t smoke (not even e-cigarettes!)

-• Art, music, singing and other creative activities
+• Art, music, dancing and other creative activities

 • Meditation, mindfulness based stress reduction, Tai Chi and yoga

 Reviewed and updated by Sara Radenovic on 12 September 2019.
 Next Review August 2023